renovatebot/renovate/docs/usage/automerge-configuration.md

 You might have setup a global configuration in a `.github` repository, that has a `renovate.json` file that turns on automerge for certain dependencies.
 Repositories in the organization all extend from this global configuration, and so they "inherit" the automerge settings as well.
-To turn off automerge in full for select repositories, you need to make a config that overrides all `packageRules` in the repository's `renovate.json` file, like this:
+To turn off automerge for all dependencies of a selected repository, you need to make a config that overrides all `packageRules` in the repository's `renovate.json` file, like this:

 ```json
 {